flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

     - Ability to reach downlock position

 ### Known Issues

+{--

+**Please Note:** Gear system can only be used through in game binding events or in-cockpit lever.
+Writing to simvars to control gear is not supported.

+--}

 - Gear always starts in downlocked state, even when spawning in the air.
 Have to manually raise gear after spawn (check speed below 260kts!!).
-- Gear system can only be used through in game binding events or in-cockpit lever.
-Writing to simvars to control gear is not supported.
 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.
 - Aerodynamic effects are not implemented yet, so gravity extension can have difficulties to lock the gear down, especially if plane is not stabilized during the procedure.